 This motherboard has two DIMM slots that can support maximum of 32GB of DDR4 memory in dual channel mode.
 It is a micro-ATX motherboard and can fit in most of the cases.
 It also has high speed USB 3.0 ports both on the back and on the front as header.
 The motherboard comes with Realtek 7.1 channel audio and onboard LAN.
 This motherboard does not support overclocking because overclocking is only supported in the Z series motherboards.
 For the graphics cards, it does have high-speed PCI Express x16 slot based on the PCI Express 3.0 standard.
 Overall it is a good & solid motherboard for building a budget gaming PC.

 |Gigabyte GA-H110M-A Specifications|

 |RAM Support||DDR4 (up to 32GB), up to 2133 MHz|

 |Slots||DIMM x 2, PCIEX16 x 1, PCI Express x1 x 2|

 |Ports||4 x USB 3.0, 6 x USB 2.0, 4 x SATA 6Gb/s|

 For a 500 dollar gaming PC 8GB RAM is enough for most of the games.
 You can upgrade the RAM anytime in the future to 16GB when you have more money in your hands.
 Here I have picked Ballistix Sport LT 8GB Single DDR4 RAM that has maximum speed of 2400 MT/s.
 This is a high performance gaming memory that is quite affordable too.
 The memory is fitted with a heat spreader for better cooling.

 This DDR4 RAM from Crucial supports Intel XMP profiles and four channel memory architecture.
-In future you can buy another module to run both of them in dual channel mode for extra bit of performance.
+In the future you can buy another module to run both of them in dual channel mode for an extra bit of performance.

 See also: Top Budget DDR4 RAM for Gaming PCs